 The debate over whether or not coffee is bad for kids rages on, with many parents unsure of what to believe.
 Here we’ll look at the evidence and see why coffee might not be the best choice for your little one.

-It can also interfere with their sleep patterns and disrupt their natural growth and development.
+Coffee can interfere with kids’ sleep patterns and disrupt their natural growth and development

 Coffee contains caffeine, which is a diuretic and can lead to dehydration.